pogo-vcs/homepage/src/content/docs/concepts/conflicts.md

 ## Philosophy

-Traditional version control systems block progress when conflicts occur.
+Traditional decentralized version control systems block progress when conflicts occur.
 Pogo takes a different approach:

 - **Push with conflicts**: Continue working even with unresolved conflicts
 - **Defer resolution**: Resolve conflicts when you have time and context